 Abstract

 Current estimates of carbon (C) storage in peatland systems worldwide indicate tropical peatlands comprise about 15% of the global peat carbon pool.
-Such estimates are uncertain due to data gaps regarding organic peat soil thickness and C content.
-Indonesian peatlands are considered the largest pool of tropical peat carbon (C), accounting for an estimated 65% of all tropical peat while being the largest source of carbon dioxide emissions from degrading peat worldwide, posing a major concern regarding long-term sources of greenhouse gases to the atmosphere.
-We combined a set of indirect geophysical methods (ground penetrating radar, GPR, and electrical resistivity imaging, ERI) with direct observations from core samples (including C analysis) to better understand peatland thickness in West Kalimantan (Indonesia) and determine how geophysical imaging may enhance traditional coring methods for estimating C storage in peatland systems.
-The geophysical data also provide information on peat matrix attributes such as thickness of organomineral horizons between peat and underlying substrate, the presence of wood, buttressed trees and soil type. constrain quantification of C and aid responsible peatland management in Indonesia.
+Such estimates are uncertain due to data gaps regarding organic peat soil thickness, volume and C content.
+We combined a set of indirect geophysical methods (ground penetrating radar, GPR, and electrical resistivity imaging, ERI) with direct observations using core sampling and C analysis to determine how geophysical imaging may enhance traditional coring methods for estimating peat thickness and C storage in a tropical peatland system in W. Kalimantan, Indonesia.
+Both GPR and ERI methods demonstrated capability to estimate peat thickness in tropical peat soils at a spatial resolution not feasible with traditional coring methods.
+GPR is able to capture peat thickness variability at centimeter scale vertical resolution, although peat thickness determination was difficult for peat columns exceeding 5 m in the areas studied, due to signal attenuation associated with thick clay-rich transitional horizons at the peat-mineral soil interface.
+ERI methods were more successful for imaging deeper peatlands with thick organomineral layers between peat and underlying mineral soil.
+Results obtained using GPR methods indicate less than 3% variation in peat thickness (when compared to coring methods) over low peat-mineral soil interface gradients (i.e. below 0.02 deg) and show a substantial impacts in C storage estimates (i.e. up to 37 MgC/ha even for transects showing a difference between GPR and coring estimates of 0.07 m in average peat thickness).
+The geophysical data also provide information on peat matrix attributes such as thickness of organomineral horizons between peat and underlying substrate, the presence of buried wood, buttressed trees or tip-up pools and soil type.
+The use of GPR and ERI methods to image peat profiles at high resolution can be used to further constrain quantification of peat C pools and inform responsible peatland management in Indonesia and elsewhere in the tropics.

 1. Introduction

 Globally, tropical peatlands are estimated to store 89 PgC, equivalent to about one-tenth of the current atmospheric carbon pool (Page et al. 2011).
-Indonesia contains about 47% of the World’s tropical peatlands, with an estimated 21Mha (Wahyunto et al. 2003, 2004, Page et al. 2011)Indonesian peat swamps have been globally significant carbon sinks over the past 15,000 years (Dommain et al. 2014), and currently contain 65% of total tropical peat carbon .
-As most literature related to carbon cycling in peat soils has focused on boreal and arctic regions, many uncertainties exist regarding the role of tropical peat soils as a significant component of the global carbon cycle and their dynamics under a changing climate.
-Peatlands are also well known for other ecological functions such as regulating water supply and biodiversity conservation .
-Once significant carbon sinks, vast areas of Indonesian peatlands are becoming large, long-term sources of greenhouse gases (primarily carbon dioxide, CO2) to the atmosphere due to deforestation, drainage and/or peat fires (Page et al. 2002, van der Werf et al. 2009).
-When peat is drained, available oxygen stimulates microbial activity and organic matter decomposition.
-In addition, drained peat is highly vulnerable to fire and large areas of degraded Indonesian peatlands burn each year producing large scale CO2emissions and air pollution .
-Increased heterotrophic respiration and peat burning emits significant amounts of CO2 to the atmosphere, contributing to global warming and climate change.
+Indonesia contains the largest area of the world’s tropical peatlands, with estimates ranging from 14.9 Mha (Ritung et al. 2011) to 21Mha (Page et al. 2011).
+Indonesian peat swamps have been globally significant carbon sinks over the past 15,000 years (Dommain et al. 2014), however vast areas of Indonesian peatlands are becoming large, long-term sources of greenhouse gases (primarily CO2) to the atmosphere due to deforestation, drainage and/or peat fires (Page et al. 2002, van der Werf et al. 2009).
 In a recent overview of carbon distribution based on a 2008 inventory, Indonesia was considered the largest source of CO2 emissions from degrading peat worldwide, with values exceeding other large producers such as China and the United States by almost one order of magnitude (Joosten 2009).
-Furthermore, emissions of other greenhouse gases (such as nitrous oxide, N2O and methane, CH4) may also be enhanced in peat soils by the addition of fertilizers or rewetting of drained peatlands.
-For all these reasons, Indonesia’s peatlands are considered “hot spots” for greenhouse gas emissions, ecosystem services and biodiversity, and are therefore targeted as priority areas for climate mitigation strategies including programs such as Reducing Emissions from Deforestation and Forest Degradation (or REDD+).
-However, the lack of information on area, depth and volume of Indonesian peatlands contributes to large uncertainties in patterns of peat carbon pools and fluxes, contributing to management decisions which exacerbate greenhouse emissions from peatland degradation.
+Therefore, Indonesia’s peatlands are considered “hot spots” for greenhouse gas emissions, and are priority areas for climate mitigation strategies including programs such as Reducing Emissions from Deforestation and Forest Degradation (or REDD+).
+However, data deficiencies regarding area, depth and volume of Indonesian peatlands and its carbon density contribute to large uncertainties in carbon pools and fluxes at local to national scales.
+Such lack of information may also contribute to management decisions which exacerbate greenhouse emissions from peatland degradation.
+Refinement of estimates on depth and volume of peat soils in Indonesia is the focus of this paper.